What is the main source of law authorising this entity form?

 (Maximum) period of existence

-No maximum period of existence; usually the GmbH is incorporated for an indefinite period, but a limited period may be included in the articles of association.
+There is no maximum period of existence; usually the GmbH is incorporated for an indefinite period, but a limited period may be determined in the Articles of Association.

 Governing document(s)

-The GmbH is governed by its articles of association.
+A GmbH is governed by its Articles of Association.

 Liability of incorporators / shareholders

 The shareholders in general are not personally liable for the liabilities of the company.
-Exceptions exist with regard to the payment of the shareholders’ own capital contribution and a joint liability for the contribution of the other shareholders, the refund of the contribution and in case of gross undercapitalisation in case of insolvency.
+There are exceptions for the payment of the shareholders' own capital contribution and a joint liability for the contribution of the other shareholders, [and]/[or] the refund of the contribution and gross undercapitalisation in cases of insolvency.

 (Governing) bodies